 Whisk together the Sauce ingredients in a small bowl.

 Pour Sauce over salmon.
 Cook for 1 minute or until it starts to thicken slightly.
-Check the side of the salmon to tell how cooked through the middle is - I like mine rare inside.
+Check the side of the salmon to tell how cooked through the middle is - I like mine medium rare inside.
 (Note 1).
 If Sauce thickens too much before your salmon is cooked to your taste, just add water 1 tbsp at a time.

 Remove onto serving plates.